rockstardotb/django-python-workshop/README.md

         print('\nModel: Logistic Regression\nAccuracy: {}%\n'.format(test.accuracy()))

-Lets break down the Class structure:
+Let us break down the Class structure:

 Note, we use camel-case for the title of the class and we define it as an object type: